What Is Competitor Analysis? Definition + Step-by-Step Guide

 How many years has the company been in operation?

-What job openings do these companies list on Glassdoor, Indeed, LinkedIn, or other popular job sites?
-What are their areas of expansion?

-Tip: For publicly trading companies, you may be able to review their annual reports and gain insight into how much revenue they’re generating, their debt and liability, and other performance metrics.
+Tip: For publicly traded companies, you may be able to review their annual reports and gain insight into how much revenue they’re generating, their debt and liability, and other performance metrics.

 What problems and pain points do competitors’ products solve?